- A new digital medicine division Albert will further MindMed’s research into psychedelic treatments.

 What is Digital Health?

 As digital technology has become portable and affordable, medical researchers have begun using these tools to fill gaps in patient care by making the delivery of medicine more personalized and precise.
 The digital health field emerged around 2007 when smartphones entered the market and introduced technology platforms such as telemedicine, wearable sensors, and hand-held imaging devices.
-It includes medication adherence monitoring, with the FDA in 2012 approving the use of an ingestible sensor which tracks when a patient takes their medication by wirelessly connecting to an external recorder which records the date and time of ingestion.
+It includes medication adherence monitoring, with the FDA in 2012 approving the use of an ingestible sensor that tracks when a patient takes their medication by wirelessly connecting to an external recorder which records the date and time of ingestion.
 Also increasingly prominent are smartphone health apps, of which there were more than 160,000 available in 2016.

 While the potential of the field has garnered enthusiasm, many technologies are yet to be studied in a clinical setting and questions remain over the effectiveness of digital technologies in generating clinically meaningful data.
 Concerns have also been raised around technologies that can store and share sensitive information about patients such as their medicine-taking behaviour.